buditanrim/buditanrim.github.io/_posts/2018-10-03-making-child-principles.markdown

 5. Aesthetic Integrity: Integrate the appareance with the function

 ## Practical application
 But, Budi<sup>2</sup>, how does the principles help?
 I'm glad you asked!

-Well, let's take a look on how we redesign this card below.
+Well, let's take a look on the card below.
+The content is not personalized and not valuable to the users, it selfishly promote the new section in our admin.
+Also, there are a lot of problems behind this card beyond the surface that will rather long for me to explain.
+Basically, it's bad, like, really bad.

 {% include img-caption.html
 url="/img/post/2018/09/marketing-card-before.jpg"